-Although TradingView has comparatively limited supported brokerages, it has found favor with stock, ETF, cryptocurrency, and forex traders.
-Here we’ll dissect which brokers offer the best TradingView experience, and how and why we rate them.
+Although TradingView has a comparatively limited pool of supported brokerages, it has gained strong favour among stock, ETF, cryptocurrency, and forex traders for its intuitive charting and seamless integration options.
+In this guide, we’ll dissect which brokers offer the best TradingView experience — not just by name, but through hands-on evaluation.

-These are the best 5 TradingView brokers due our comparison in 2025:
+These are the best 10 TradingView brokers due to our comparison in 2025:

 Broker: